-Find out how your electric company read the last dial.
-Some companies round up to the next highest number while other companies record the number that the arrow is closest to.
-If you want to calculate your kilowatt hours on your own and you need calculation close to what the electric company does, it is beneficial to know how the company reads this last number.
+Find out how your electric company reads the last dial.
+Some companies round up to the next highest number, while other companies record the number that the arrow is closest to.
+If you want to calculate your kilowatt hours on your own and you need a calculation close to what the electric company does, it is beneficial to know how the company reads this last number.

 How To Read a Digital Electric Meter

 To read a digital electric meter, you need to follow the right steps to ensure you get everything spot on.
 There are about three steps in this place for people who want to read this meter.
 They include:

 Understand the different parts of your meter.
 A digital electric meter records the amount of electricity your household is using electronically.
 Thus, a digital electric meter is much simpler to read than a traditional meter because it has fewer readings to decipher.

 Unlike traditional analog electric meters, many digital meters transmit your meter reading wirelessly to the electric company via radio frequencies.

 This means that you will not have a meter reader come to your house to read your meter.
 If you prefer to keep your traditional meter, it may be possible in some municipalities to avoid having a new “smart” meter installed.